anusham9/cms-backend/README.md

 In this project, I used Java Spring Boot and MySQL to store client and employee information and map each user to their respective roles.

 ### Dependencies / Libraries
-The pom.xml file should include all necessary dependencies, but if not, use the spring initialzr to install the Spring Security dependency, Spring Security Test, Spring Web dependency, Spring Data JPA dependency, and MySQL driver dependency.
+The pom.xml file should include all necessary dependencies, but if not, use the spring initializer to install the Spring Security dependency, Spring Security Test, Spring Web dependency, Spring Data JPA dependency, and MySQL driver dependency.
 Be sure to install Lombok as well, as I have used those annotations to reduce boilerplate code.